 If you are in an immediate emergency, call 911.
-If you are looking for more information on substance abuse treatment and it is not a medical emergency, call our 24/7 Fentanyl Helpline at 614-362-1686.
+If you are looking for more information on substance abuse treatment and it is not a medical emergency, call our 24/7 Xanax Helpline at 614-362-1686.

 Xanax – the brand-name version of alprazolam – is one of the most commonly prescribed benzodiazepine drugs.
 These medications are typically prescribed to treat anxiety and panic disorders, as they help a person feel more relaxed by slowing activity in their brain and central nervous system.